reactjs/react.dev/content/tutorial/tutorial.md

 ### Storing a History of Moves

-If we were mutating the `squares` array, implementing time travel would be very difficult.
-However, we create a new copy of the `squares` array after every move, and [treat it as immutable](#why-immutability-is-important).
-This lets us store every past version of the `squares` array, and show how the game board looks after every turn.
+If we mutated the `squares` array, implementing time travel would be very difficult.

+However, we used `slice()` to create a new copy of the `squares` array after every move, and [treated it as immutable](#why-immutability-is-important).
+This will allow us to store every past version of the `squares` array, and navigate between the turns that have already happened.

 We'll store the past `squares` arrays in another array called `history`.
 The `history` array represents all board states, from the first to the last move, and has a shape like this: